sameem97/Web-App-DevOps-Project/README.md

 - **IaC:** Terraform is used to provision the AKS cluster and the necessary networking infrastructure, as the target environment for the deployment of the application.

 - **Deployment:** The application is deployed in an AKS cluster, the benefits of which include improved availability and scalability.

+- **CI/CD:** Azure Pipelines as part of Azure DevOps is utilised for CI/CD, allowing automated build, test and deploy so developers can ship updates to users more quickly and with confidence.

 ## Contributors